jpraus/arduinoflake/README.md

 ### Flashing the bootloader

-If you purchased the kit from me, your chip already have a bootloader flashed and can be connected and programmed via USB - skip this part.
+If you purchased the kit from me, your chip already has a bootloader flashed and can be connected and programmed via USB - skip this part.
 If you started with a blank microprocessor you need special hardware to upload bootloader to the chip to be able to communicate via USB.
 If there is a problem with USB programming, it's also wise to try to flash the bootloader again.

 #### USBasp